 The main difference lays in the specific stuffing that chef use to fill the beef with.

-Braciole di Manzo (Beef Rolls in Tomato Sauce)
+Easy Beef Braciole di Manzo Rolls in Tomato Sauce

-I wanted something powerful and here it is: a paste made of black olives, basil and hard-boiled egg, all wrapped in cured serrano ham and thin beef carpaccio.
+I wanted a powerful stuffing so I went for a thick paste of black olives, basil and hard boiled egg, all wrapped in cured serrano ham and thin slices of beef carpaccio.

 - 7 oz raw beef (200 g), thinly sliced

 - 1 large fresh tomato diced